The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 This simply means a layer of material that will allow excess water within the ecosystem to drain away from the substrate, protecting the plants from rotting.

-I would recommend sand, LECA or gravel for a basic drainage layer.
+I would recommend LECA, sand or gravel for a basic drainage layer.

-For those further afield, have a look at our favourites on Etsy to find what you need.
+For those further afield, have a look at our Etsy recommendations to find what you need.

 Your main substrate layer is, basically, soil.